-Each year, the world of design looks to Pantone to predict the colour that will set trends and in 2019 it’s ‘Living Coral’.
-Unlike last year’s ‘Ultra Violet’ which was perhaps a bit too intense for interiors, we’re seeing a fab range of coral-coloured products for the home hitting stores.
+Each year, the world of design looks to Pantone to predict the colour that will set trends.
+And in 2022, it’s ‘Very Peri’!
+Unlike last year’s ‘Ultimate Grey + Illuminating’ — which was perhaps a bit too yellow for most interiors — we’re seeing a fab range of purple-coloured products for the home hitting stores.

 How to embrace this year’s Colour of the Year

 Has our shopping edit got you inspired to introduce this accent colour into your home?

 We often get asked how to introduce a new colour into the home or refresh rooms without having to buy too many new pieces.
 Our advice is always the same.

 1. Add 3-5 pops of your accent colour